Craft beer in Berlin: Introduction

 Tasting craft beers in Lemke brewery

-We lived in Berlin for six weeks in autumn 2021, house-sitting, exploring the city and the local craft beer scene and visiting small breweries.
+We stayed in Berlin for six weeks in autumn 2021, house-sitting, exploring the city and the local craft beer scene and visiting small breweries.
 In this post we open up the beer history of Berlin, take a quick look at Reinheitsgebot, the historical but still in force brewing legislation of Germany, and provide an overview of the artisan beer scene of this famous city, with tips for finding the best places to taste local craft beer in Berlin.

 Beer tasting in Muted Horn Berlin | Craft beer in Berlin | Craft Beer Nomads blog